microsoft/MixedReality213/README.md

-# Mixed Reality 213
+# Mixed Reality 213: Motion controllers

 This tutorial will explore ways of visualizing the motion controllers, handling input events and attaching custom UI elements to the controllers

-Link to documentation is forthcoming.

-[Mixed Reality Academy Tutorials](https://developer.microsoft.com/en-us/windows/mixed-reality/academy) on Windows Dev Center
+You can find the tutorial page on [Mixed Reality Academy](https://developer.microsoft.com/en-us/windows/mixed-reality/mixed_reality_213)

 ## Prerequisites:
 [See installation checklist for immersive headsets on this page](https://developer.microsoft.com/en-us/windows/mixed-reality/install_the_tools#developing_for_immersive_headsets)